Sustainability policy

 Formation of new product markets through reputation gained by further contribution to resource circulation business.

-Increased demand and sales opportunities for products with low CO emissions (steel production using EAFs, green steel, and carbon footprint-labeled products).
+Increased demand and sales opportunities for products with low CO2 emissions (steel production using EAFs, green steel, and carbon footprint-labeled products).

 Increased demand and sales opportunities as a national resilience product against natural disasters.